lkuhlma22/BasicArduino/README.md

 ### Image or Wiring

 ### Reflection
 It was pretty easy once I understood the conditions.
-A condition is basically just an if then statement.
+A condition is basically just an if then statement in code language.
+Its still hard for me to know where to put certain commands.